lucasjoliveau/doc/en/applications/general/iot/config/https_certificate_iot.md

 ## Domain Name System (DNS) issue

-If the IoT box can be accessed from its IP address but not the Odoo assigned
+If the IoT box can be accessed from its IP address but not the Konvergo ERP assigned
 domain: `.odoo-iot.com`; then the IoT box is likely running into a DNS issue.
 On some browsers, it will give an error code mentioning DNS (like `DNS_PROBE_FINISHED_NXDOMAIN`).